systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that figure legend has a figure number:

 	|	:sampleb:`Figure N.` (where “N” is a number of the figure)

+	- Check that figure number is labeled as “Figure” and followed by the figure number.
+No substitutes (Scheme, Chart, Graphic etc.) allowed in place of the word “Figure”.
+Contact author before making this change while suggesting that we can indicate this detail in the legend notes if they prefer (Ex: Figure 1.
+Graphic representation of...).

 	- Check that number is followed by period (.).